 “In many ways we are very different from other research institutes in biomedical and neurosciences.
 Our job is to extract meaningful information from large and complex biological datasets, generated mostly by our collaborators, with statistical and mathematical multiscale models.”

-The Maastricht Centre for Systems Biology (MaCSBio) is a joint initiative of the Faculty of Psychology & Neuroscience (FPN), Faculty of Health, Medicine & Life Sciences (FHML) and Faculty of Humanities and Sciences (FHS).
+The Maastricht Centre for Systems Biology (MaCSBio) is a joint initiative of the Faculty of Psychology & Neuroscience (FPN), Faculty of Health, Medicine & Life Sciences (FHML) and Faculty of Science and Engineering (FSE).

 The centre’s primary aim is to facilitate the integration of biological data coming from several empirical domains using mathematical multi-scale modelling approaches.

 The Maastricht Centre for Systems Biology (MaCSBio) has been founded with support of the Province of Limburg.